+Figure 7x1 - The Poll Control field

 The Request Bitmap field is formatted as per 10.38.9.3.13.

+The Long Term Parameters Update field when set to one indicates that the operating parameters fields (NB Channel Map, Management PHY Configuration, Ranging PHY Configuration, Ranging MAC Configuration) carried in the frame is meant for long term update.
+Otherwise, the Long Term Parameters Update field when set to zero indicates that the operating parameters fields (Management PHY Configuration, Ranging PHY Configuration, Ranging MAC Configuration, NB Channel) carried in the frame is meant for short term update.

 The Presence Bitmap field is set as specified in 10.38.9.3.24, except that the Extended Presence Bitmap

 Present field shall be set to zero.
+If the Long Term Parameters Update field is set to zero in the Poll Control field, the Management MAC Configuration Present field in the Presence Bitmap field shall be set to zero.

 The NB Channel Map field if present shall be set as per 10.38.9.3.7.